George School Day Camp Program

 Participants in the CIT program are also still campers and will engage in regular camp activities each day.
 This structure helps ease the transition from camper to future staff member.

 Enrollment in the program is limited.
 Interested applicants will need to complete an application and attend an interview.
 The first step is to have a parent/guardian complete the online CIT application.
 For current program tuition, please see Dates & Rates.

 George School Day Camp food is provided by CulinArt, the George School food service provider.
 Lunch options are fresh, healthy, and change daily.
 We are a nut-free camp and can accommodate other food allergies and dietary restrictions.

 We offer an extended care program both before and after the camp day.
 For current rates, please see Dates & Rates.

 If registered for morning extended care, campers may arrive as early as 7:00 a.m.
-Campers who arrive for early morning care will be taken to the dining room for breakfast.
+Campers who arrive for early morning care will be provided breakfast.

-If registered for afternoon extended care, campers may remain until 5:30 p.m.
+If registered for afternoon extended care, campers may remain until 6:00 p.m.
 Campers participate in a variety of structured and unstructured activities, all of which are supervised and facilitated by counselors and activity specialists.
+Snacks are provided.

 At the current time, we are not offering transportation services.
 We will continue to evaluate whether we can safely and successfully provide transportation services this summer.
 Any updates will be posted here and communicated to our families via email.

 George School Day Camp Arrival and Dismissal